-This is part 3 in Dr. Ernie Ward’s 3 part series on pet obesity.
+This is part 3 in Wild Earth’s 3 part series on pet obesity.
 Pet obesity is an epidemic that is severely hurting the quality of life of the pets we love.
-In 2005, Dr. Ward founded the Association for Pet Obesity Prevention (APOP) with the goal of helping pets enjoy longer, happier, healthier lives.
-Dr. Ward wrote a 3 part series detailing the crisis and what you can do to ensure your pet lives their best life.
 Part 1 is on the risks of pet obesity, part 2 covers how to determine if your pet is overweight and part 3 details a weight loss strategy.

 Obesity and excess weight in dogs and cats is one of the most commonly diagnosed medical disorders in veterinary practice.
 In the United States, an estimated 56% of dogs and 60% of cats are classified as overweight or obese, in the United Kingdom 46% of dogs, 34% of cats and 30% rabbits, and global estimates of overweight or obese pets range from 22% to 44%.